 - New year-round support options within the student housing setting.
 Throughout the next year ahead, the option of staying in student housing during scheduled non-programming times will be offered to CIP students.
 This helps to prevent unnecessary travel and takes into consideration the health needs of not just students but their families as well.
-During CIP's new "stay over periods" students will retain focus on independent living and socialization while being provided limited in-person and remote support for items such as cooking, cleaning, AM/PM checks, and on-call phone support.
-There will be no additional cost from CIP to stay overs.
+During CIP's new "stay-over periods" students will retain focus on independent living and socialization while being provided limited in-person and remote support for items such as cooking, cleaning, AM/PM checks, and on-call phone support.
+There will be no additional cost from CIP to stay over.

 CIP's Six-Point Plan for Health & Safety:

 The following is a high-level overview:

 Goal: To help ensure students understand and practice key health and hygiene practices specific to COVID-19 and related diseases and to ensure a level of appropriate self-care is followed if experiencing symptoms or illness.

 Staff COVID-19 Education & Response

 Goal: To train staff members in best practices related to the prevention of COVID-19 and to provide support for students in following related health and hygiene practices.

 Goal: To adapt and modify CIP’s physical settings, staffing structure, student programming, services, and supporting activities in order to retain our focus on student learning and engagement while providing a safe and healthy environment.